aashnakunk/mcp-macos-dev-server/README.md

-# aashna-dev-mcp
+# dev-mcp

 A local Model Context Protocol (MCP) server that exposes your development environment to AI assistants.
 This server provides safe, structured access to your terminal, filesystem, git repositories, and personal notes.

-## 🎯 What is this?
+##  What is this?

-`aashna-dev-mcp` is a personal development assistant server that runs on your laptop.
+`dev-mcp` is a personal development assistant server that runs on your laptop.
 It allows AI assistants (like Claude, via MCP-compatible clients) to help you:

 - Run terminal commands
 - Read and write files